xiwan/sqlchain/README.md

 # sqlchain (in-Dev)

 Being tired of concating a giant sql and throw it to the query?!
-Look a terrible example below:
+Look at a terrible example below:

 ```javascript
 	var insertSQL = 'INSERT INTO geoCoder (address, city, location_lat, location_lng, precise, confidence, level, cityCode, district, province, street, street_number, formatted_address, business)';